GoSuda

 24}

-We shall not examine the internal declarations of this section.
+We will not examine the internal declarations of this section separately.
 However, they are largely self-explanatory by their names.

 1func NewRunner(systemPrompt string, provider llm.Provider, mcpClients map[string]*mcpclient.StdioMCPClient, tools []llm.Tool) *Runner {